 Finally, Doufle's twelve-part video series, in which he is wearing a combat uniform, is not the only video produced about sister Claire, her recent marriage, and subsequent death.
 Doufle's brother Benjamin also has a video on his channel published in French on May 28, 2017 that shows a photo collage of sister Claire, her husband Solomon, Dr. David Owuor, and Gabriel Doufle.
 Once again it identifies Doufle as apostle and "the father of the nations."
 Sadly this man whom sister Claire called "Daddy" and his brother Benjamin have spent a lot of time broadcasting these false messages about her to the world.

-In fact, I tried unsuccessfully to warn her about this.
+In fact, I tried to warn her about this.
 In my last email to sister Claire on March 10, 2016, to which she never replied, I sent her the link to this present article with a short message that simply said, "If this man is someone you call Daddy and consider your spiritual father, this is going to have a negative effect on your life and ministry."
-However, her channel as of May 29, 2017 still shows that until the end of her life she remained subscribed to the Dahoe channel that publishes Doufle's videos, the very channel that would publish these bad reports about her immediately after her death.
+Although she never responded to that email from me, I have learned that within five months after I sent it, by August 2016 she had parted ways with Gabriel Doufle and no longer associated with him.

 Let me conclude by saying I believe that the so-called revelation about someone seeing sister Claire in hell is completely false, as was Gabriel's original prophecy about her in 2015.
 Now that I have warned you, I hope that this article has helped to open the eyes of those who still follow him.